Information for Authors

 - a description. i.e., an almost ordinary journal article with text, figures, and multimedia, complying at a minimum with the good experimental methodology (GEM) guidelines, , or similar.

-- data sets stored in Code Ocean , and all the necessary information tests that have been run; only in well justified special cases will we accept different sharing platforms; videos of experiments should not be considered as data sets, but as multimedia attachments if they are not actually part of the data elaborated by some algorithm in the robot software.
+- data sets stored in Code Ocean , or other suitable platform (to be agreed with RAM EIC and Reproducibility editor), and all the necessary information tests that have been run; only in well justified special cases will we accept different sharing platforms; videos of experiments should not be considered as data sets, but as multimedia attachments if they are not actually part of the data elaborated by some algorithm in the robot software.
 The statistical measures of confidence (such as ‘p-values’) of the results must be spelled out clearly, calculated and being retrieved on the datasets

 - a hardware (HW) description or HW identifier (we need to know the physical details of the robots to be able to repeat robotics experiments); by HW description, we mean the full design (at the level of detail necessary for replication) of the robot or robots used in the experiment.

 The information in (1) and (2) and any other the authors deem necessary for reproducing their results must be stored in a specific pdf file as ‘additional online materials.’

 It is important that the code and HW are well identified to be able to replicate experiments.

 - Are the system assumptions/hypotheses clear

 - Are the evaliuation criteria spelled out explicitly?